yasser-alghamdi/winterfell-collection/README.md

 ```

 ## Winterfell Usage
-Make sure to keep all scripts, and tools folder under Winterfell folder. you can run the package by execute `All-Winterfell-Scripts.bat` through command prompt `cmd.exe` by nevigate to Winterfell folder. the script has the capability to identify the folder location so you can place the folder anywhere in Windows OS.
+Make sure to keep all scripts, and tools folder under Winterfell folder. you can run the package by execute `All-Winterfell-Scripts.bat` through administrator command prompt `cmd.exe` by nevigate to Winterfell folder. the script has the capability to identify the folder location so you can place the folder anywhere in Windows OS.

 ```
 $$\      $$\ $$$$$$\ $$\   $$\ $$$$$$$$\ $$$$$$$$\ $$$$$$$\  $$$$$$$$\ $$$$$$$$\ $$\       $$\